Maruti Suzuki crosses 20 lakh cumulative exports mark

 In January this year, the company started production and export of Suzuki’s celebrated compact off-roader Jimny from India.

 With India as a production base for Jimny, Suzuki aims to leverage MSI’s global production stature, the company said.
-(AGENCIES)
+(PTI)

 Maruti Suzuki crosses 20 lakh cumulative exports mark